ArashPartow/exprtk/readme.txt

 -time rather than at run-time (aka every time the function is invoked) will result in expression evaluation performance gains.

-Compile-time  type  checking  can be  requested  by  passing a  string representing the desired parameter  sequence to the constructor of the igeneric_function.
-The following example demonstrates how this can  be
+Compile-time type  checking of  input parameters  can be  requested by passing  a string  to the  constructor of  the igeneric_function  that represents the required sequence of parameter types.
+When no parameter sequence is provided, it is implied the function can accept a variable number of parameters  comprised of any  of the fundemental  types.
+The following example demonstrates how this can be achieved:
-achieved:

    template <typename T>
    struct too : public exprtk::igeneric_function<T>